AdamUWA/capstone/report-long.md

 ### Problem Solving

-Several factors infulenced the main design choice to use a RAG system.
+Several factors influenced the main design choice to use a RAG system.
 Firstly, the system would need to handle _dynamic_ requests.
-Specifically, a _static_ rules based system for information extraction would be inappropriate as it would require determining/enumerating all possible peices of information that may be requested.
+Specifically, a _static_ rules based system for information extraction was inappropriate as it would require determining/enumerating all possible peices of information that may be requested.
 For example, regular expression matching is optimal for deterministic and precise pattern matching in structured text (REF) whereas RAG is superior for tasks involving contextual reasoning and can modulate generative results with _dynamic_ and factually grounded knowledge retrieval from unstructured data (REF).
 Furthermore, regex techniques are often brittle and present difficulties in implementation (REF).